linobollansee/the-luxury-blog/README.md

   - PASS: The about content displays correctly.
   - PASS: The about content can be edited in the admin panel in rich-text mode with summernote.
   - PASS: The two cloudinary images can be chosen through the admin panel.
-  - PASS: The about content can be deleted.
+  - PASS: The superuser can delete the about content through the admin panel.

 - Tombola page functionality
+  - PASS: The tombola participation information loads.
+  - PASS: The tombola participation form loads.
-  - PASS: Anyone can participate in the Tombola with a name and unique email address.
+  - PASS: All visitors can participate in the Tombola with a name and unique email address.
+  - PASS: Tombola participation notification: "Your Tombola participation has been successfully registered!".
+  - PASS: Notification "Your Tombola participation has been successfully registered!" can be closed.
+  - PASS: 10 participants are displayed at a time.
+  - PASS: Pagination buttons allow access to additional participants.
+  - PASS: Tombola participants can be deleted from the admin panel.

+- Registration functionality
-  - PASS: Pagination of participants works correctly.
+  - PASS: The sign up page loads correctly.
+  - PASS: The username/email/password/password fields can be entered with information.
+  - PASS: The account is succesfully created.
+  - PASS: The account automatically logs-in.
+  - PASS: The account login notification can be closed.

+- Logging in/out functionality
+  - PASS: Logging in with the `superuser` account is succesful.
+  - PASS: Logging in with a `user` account is succesful.
+  - PASS: Superuser login notification: "You are logged in as a superuser:"
+  - PASS: The superuser login notification can be closed.
+  - PASS: User login notification: "You are logged in as: user"
+  - PASS: The user login notification can be closed.
+  - PASS: Logout notification: "Are you sure you want to sign out?"
+  - PASS: The logout notification can be closed.
+  - PASS: Logout confirmation: "You have signed out."
+  - PASS: The logout confirmation can be closed.

 - Footer icons functionality
   - PASS: The footer icons display correctly on desktop and mobile.